ncasteln/flexneet-movie-service/README.md

 # flexneet-movie-service

 The pourpose of this project is to re-achieve frontend knowledge using React.
 The tech stack used to build it is quite simple: React as framework, Typescript, React-Bootstrap to style.
-The state is handled without any state mangaement tool, since it's not too big.
+The state is handled without any state management tool, since it's not too big.
 The database is emulated using json data collected by [prust](https://github.com/prust/wikipedia-movie-data).

 The project emulates a blockbuster service in which is possible to list movies, add to a list of favourites, sort in different ways (alphabetical, year, genre), see the descriptions and their data.